 Block Escape Routes of Fleeing Terrorists, Senate Tasks Military

-The Senate on Wednesday urged the military and security agencies in the country to closely monitor and block the escape routes being used by fleeing terrorists.
+The Senate, yesterday, urged the military and security agencies in the country to closely monitor and block the escape routes being used by fleeing terrorists.

-It explained that doing so would forestall their relocation to safe havens in other parts of Niger State and the country.
+It said doing so would forestall their relocation to safe havens in other parts of Niger State and the country.

-The red chamber also urged the National Emergency Management Agency (NEMA) to provide food and other livelihood support amenities to affected villages and the internally displaced in Mariga, Mashegu, Kontagora and Borgu Local Government Areas in Niger North Senatorial District.
+The red chamber also urged the National Emergency Management Agency to provide food and other supports to affected villages as well as the internally displaced persons in Mariga, Mashegu, Kontagora and Borgu local government areas in Niger North Senatorial District.

-He said: “Following the massive onslaught against criminal elements and bandits operating in eastern parts of Sokoto and Zamfara States, there was massive movement of these escaping bandits and their criminal elements into Niger State and specifically into Mariga Local Government Area of Niger State.
+“Following the massive onslaught against criminal elements and bandits operating in eastern parts of Sokoto State and Zamfara, there was massive movement of these escaping bandits and their criminal elements into Niger State and specifically, into Mariga Local Government Area of Niger State.

 “The bandits continuously attacked communities in Mariga LGA leading to massive internal displacement of many communities.
-Currently, villagers have moved out of MaÚndu, Alabani, Sappaji in Berri Ward; over 20 villages are now empty in Galma/Wamba ward and scanty residents in Ukuru, Igoma, Maruba and Ruka villages in Bobbi ward.
+Currently, Villagers have moved out of MaÚndu, Alabani, Sappaji in Berri Ward; over twenty villages are now empty in Galma/Wamba ward and scanty residents in Ukuru, Igoma, Maruba and Ruka villages in Bobbi Ward.

-The Senate resolved to observe a one-minute silence for those who lost their lives.
+The Senate, however, resolved to observe a one-minute silence for those who lost their lives.